Skip to main content

 My hope is that my students would be formed by the Spirit of Christ into skillful gospel ministers.
 I pray that I might help to cultivate in them a love, a humility, and a quiet resilience that is rooted deeply in the gospel.
 As they study for ministry I want students to grasp their weakness afresh and thereby grow in their knowledge of the power of Christ resting upon them - divine power that is able to wonderfully manifest itself through ministerial weakness (2 Cor.
 12:9-10).

-An interview with Bradley J. Bitner
+An Interview with Bradley J. Bitner